2014 Goody's Headache Relief Shot 500: Practice and qualifying

+Qualifying result

 Race

 The race was scheduled to begin at 1:43 PM Eastern time, but it started at 1:48 p.m. with Jamie McMurray leading the field to the green.
 The first caution flag came out on lap 4 when Alex Bowman hopped the curb in turn 2 and spun around.
 The race restarted on lap nine and Matt Kenseth took the lead from McMurray for a lap, but gave the lead back to him the next lap.
 On lap 16, the second caution flag wave when Josh Wise tapped the corner of Travis Kvapil in turn 1 and sent him spinning.
 The race restarted on lap 21 with McMurray still leading.
 The third caution occurred on lap 75 when Kyle Fowler spun out in turn 2.
 The race restarted on lap 82 with McMurray still leading.

 On lap 85, Jeff Gordon took the lead from McMurray.
 On lap 101, Jimmie Johnson was running third when he made an unscheduled stop to repair a loose wheel.
 He exited pit road in 38th place, and two laps down, but made one lap back by passing Gordon thanks to fresher tires.
 On lap 123, Gordon moved into second on the all-time laps led list at Martinsville Speedway.

 The fourth caution of the race flew on lap 160 after Kasey Kahne tapped Brian Vickers and spun him around in turn 4 in front of the leader.
-“I was passing him and he ran me into the Turn 2 wall or he was going to, so I lifted.
-Then he blocked into 3, so I turned to go low and then he comes low and spun himself out,” Kahne said after being released from the infield care center for an unrelated incident on Lap 438.
-“He definitely wrecked us on purpose the first time, I mean look at the video,” Vickers said.
-“He just hooked us in the bumper and just wrecked us, I don’t know why.”
+"I was passing him and he ran me into the Turn 2 wall or he was going to, so I lifted.
+Then he blocked into 3, so I turned to go low and then he comes low and spun himself out," Kahne said after being released from the infield care center for an unrelated incident on Lap 438.
+"He definitely wrecked us on purpose the first time, I mean look at the video," Vickers said.
+"He just hooked us in the bumper and just wrecked us, I don't know why."
 This would be the first of three incidents where the two cars made contact.
 The race restarted on lap 169, and McMurray and Gordon traded the lead until McMurray was pinned in the outside line and freight-trained.

 Reed Sorenson brought out the fifth caution on lap 189 after spinning out in turn 2.
 Gordon won the race off pit road, but he and Ryan Newman were flagged for speeding off pit road and had to restart from the tail end of the field.
 This meant that when the race restarted on lap 206, Dale Earnhardt Jr. was leading.
 Two laps after the restart, the sixth caution came out when David Ragan got clipped by Alex Bowman and spun in turn 4.

 The race restarted on lap 214 and Earnhardt Jr. lost the lead to Joey Logano.